Recently Browsing 0 members

 No registered users viewing this page.

-Here's my rendition of the tengu warrior (or samurai) that I sculpted for Reaper.
+Here is my painted rendition of the tengu wizard -- the last of the 3 tengu figures that I sculpted for Reaper.

 Edit - project is now live: https://www.kickstarter.com/projects/oathsworn/heroines-in-sensible-shoes-3-miniatures-for-rpgs